-This is why we have partnered with shelters across North America to offer 30 days of pet insurance for all cats and dogs that are rehomed.
-Pet insurance will help these pets stay with their forever families by allowing their new owners to choose the best veterinary care without financial burden.
+This is why we partner with shelters across North America to offer 30 days of pet insurance for all cats and dogs that are rehomed.
+Pet insurance helps these pets stay with their forever families by allowing their new owners to choose the best veterinary care without financial burden.

 Debunking Myths About Shelter Pets

 Myth: You can’t get a puppy at a shelter.

 Fact: All ages of dogs, from puppies to seniors, end up in shelters due to finances, changes in personal situations, or unexpected litters.
 Always start at your local shelter when looking for a puppy.

 Myth: You can’t find purebred dogs in a shelter.

 Fact: Purebred dogs are just as likely to end up in a shelter as mixed breed dogs, and some are even relinquished with their registration paperwork.
 Breed-specific rescue organizations are also a resource if you are looking for a specific breed.